mobify/workshop--adaptivejs-site-1x/README.md

     }
     ```

-5. Run `grunt preview`
-6. Preview the site in your browser
+7. View the homepage in your browser

     The homepage should look something like this: